 You may be given IV (intravenous) pain medicines through a needle inserted into your

 vein.
 You may need to have fluids or blood replaced due to internal bleeding.
 In rare

 cases, a ruptured ovarian cyst may need surgery.
 This may be an emergency surgery.

 If you need surgery because of internal bleeding, a surgeon will make a cut (incision)

 in your abdomen while you are under anesthesia.
-The doctor controls the bleeding and
+The surgeon controls the bleeding

-removes any blood clots or fluid.
-He or she may then remove the cyst or your entire
+and removes any blood clots or fluid.
+The surgeon may then remove the cyst or your

 Why might I need management of a ruptured ovarian cyst?